darexsu/ansible-role-molecule/README.md

 ```
 Testing:

-1) Ensure docker.servise is running, and user in group "docker"
+1) Ensure docker.service is running, and user in group "docker"
 ```
 systemctl status docker
 ```